About this Website

 EPRV RCN Colloquium Series

-The next EPRV RCN Colloquium will take place on March 26th, 2026 and feature Dr. Momo Ellwarth [Lowell Observatory] who will present on "Magnetic Activity Diagnostics with LOST using the He I D3 Line"!
+The next EPRV RCN Colloquium will take place on April 23rd, 2026 and feature Dr. Jessi Cisewski-Kehe [University of Wisconsin-Madison] who will present on "Back to the basics: using statistical linear models to clean radial velocities for exoplanet detection"!
 For connection info, please refer to the EPRV RCN Google Calendar and/or email updates, available to RCN members.
-And please note that because of daylight savings, this talk will occur one hour earlier than normal in the UK and European time zones!

 RCN Colloquium Advertisement